johnkoshy/Win10-Mobile-ToDoApp/README.md

 Project Structure

 ToDoPage.xaml: Defines the UI (text input, add button, task list).
-ToDoPage.xaml.cs: Handles task addition, completion, and deletion.
+ToDoPage.xaml.cs: Handles task addition, and deletion.
 Package.appxmanifest: Configures the app’s display name and platform settings.

 Usage

 Enter a task in the text box and click Add Task.
-Check a task’s checkbox to mark it as completed.
 Click Delete to remove a task.

 License